-Having access to cash can be a gamechanger for these sorts of businesses.
+With the world returning to normal after the Covid-19 pandemic, small businesses are finally starting to pick back up again, especially those businesses requiring everyday interactions outside of the online world.
+Access to cash can be a game-changer for these sorts of companies.
 For instance, having stock of items in a store, or being able to hire marketing personnel, can make or break your small business.
 And you know what can help?
-A Cash Advance.
+A merchant cash advance

-In this guide, we will show you everything you need to know about business cash advances with One Park Financial and how to get one.
+This guide will show you everything you need to know about cash advances and how to get one.
+Let's begin.

 Just as you might expect from the name, a business cash advance (also known as a merchant cash advance or MCA) isn't a loan.
-Instead, it is an actual advance against a business's expected future revenue, providing advantages and drawbacks different from those you'd expect with a traditional loan.
-Put simply, cash is advanced to your business that gets repaid by withdrawing directly to your bank account.
+Instead, it is a real advance against a business's expected future revenue, providing advantages and drawbacks different from those you'd expect with a traditional loan.
+Put simply; cash is advanced to your business that gets repaid by withdrawing directly to your bank account.

-A business cash advance is an easy way for smaller businesses – especially those whose owners don't have a perfect credit history - to get a lump sum of cash quickly.
-The advance is then paid back by an automated withdrawal of a set percentage of your daily bank balance.
+A cash advance is easy for smaller businesses – especially those whose owners don't have a perfect credit history - to get a lump sum of cash quickly.
+The advance is then paid back by an automated withdrawal of a percentage of your daily bank balance.
 Learn more about how it works and the minimum qualification requirements!

 When you take out a cash advance, the financing company gives you an advance of funds in exchange for a percentage of your business's revenue over time.
-Payments are typically made daily/weekly (and automatically) as your business generates back the funds from sales.
-The total amount to be repaid is calculated by a factor rate, a multiplier generally based on a business's financial status.
+Payments are typically made daily or weekly as your business generates back the funds from sales.
+A factor rate calculates the total amount to be repaid, a multiplier generally based on a business's financial status.

 Then, the funder of your payment arranges for payments to be made automatically from your company's bank account until you've paid back the advance, plus the funding fee.
 And that's it!

-As we mention, business cash advances can help your business access funding very fast; and in most cases, a decision is made within less than 2 hours.
-So, if you are in a hurry, this makes it suitable for business owners who need quick access to cash and can’t afford to wait for a bank or credit union to come to a decision.
-Additionally, the application process is usually very easy with minimal paperwork required, and there’s no need to provide collateral because of the fact that it isn’t a loan.
+A business cash advance can help you access funding very fast.
+In most cases, it is a decision made within less than 2 hours.
+So, if you are in a hurry, this is the option for business owners who will not wait for a bank or credit union loan process.
+Additionally, the application process is easy, with minimal paperwork and no need to provide collateral.

-This type of capital repayment structure is also beneficial because it allows you to calculate exactly how long it will take to pay the advance back based on the amount borrowed.
-Another component that makes a business cash advance a great funding option is that because the funder is in essence purchasing a percentage of your future revenues, if your revenue drops, you are within your rights to ask to reconcile the daily or weekly repayments to the new reality of your business.
+MCAs are beneficial because they allow you to calculate how long it will take to pay the advance back based on the borrowed amount.
+Another component that makes a merchant cash advance a great funding option is that if your business revenue drops, you are within your rights to ask to reconcile the daily or weekly repayments to the new reality of your business.

-Let’s take a look at an example of how this type of business cash advance works:
+Below, we will take a look at an example of how this type of cash advance works:

-Say you run a bakery.
-You need capital because you are making renovations to your infrastructure before the end of the summer.
+You run a bakery and need capital to work on some infrastructure renovations before the end of the summer.
 You fill out a 2-minute application and provide your business's bank statements.
-With those bank statements, a funder will underwrite your business based on the cash flow seen on the statements.
+With those bank statements, a funder will underwrite your business based on the cash flow seen on the bank statements.

-Check out our form to get pre-qualified in just a few minutes – one of our experts will guide you through the whole process.
+Check our form to see if you get the pre-qualification in just minutes; One of our experts will guide you through the entire process.